 The Simulation & Immersive Digital Technology Group (SIDTG), operating out of Edith Cowan University in Western Australia, is comprised of a multidisciplinary research and development team who investigate the use of digital and immersive technologies, such as serious games and virtual reality, for real world simulation and educational needs.
-Spanning six ECU schools, this unique collaborative team bring together skills which cover health and exercise sciences research, simulation education, serious game theory, game design, animation and biomechanics.
+This unique collaborative team bring together skills which cover health and exercise sciences research, simulation education, serious game theory, game design, animation, biomechanics, Al and machine learning.